 GBA members will benefit in several ways.
 Membership will include access to the GBBP, and members will be automatically granted a stake in the organization.
 Members will be incentivized to continuously contribute to GBA’s knowledge base, and tokens will drive membership growth for GBA, increasing the value of GBA membership.

 Token Roadmap

-The table below describes the milestones planned to continue progress on the developing and maturing of the GBA token.
+The table below describes the planned milestones to continue progress on the developing and maturing of the GBA token.